Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-A similar behavior was observed on the Theta, Alpha, Beta and Gamma bands.
+Similar behavior was observed on the Theta, Alpha, Beta, and Gamma bands.
 After blindfolding the macaque, the diameter length subtly decreased, and a slight increase in the variation amplitude of the values was noted.
-One minute after the administration of the anesthetics, the diameters of the graphs increased substantially, staying this way until the end of the experiment (see Fig.5 b - e).
+One minute after the anesthetic cocktail administration, the graph's diameters increased substantially, staying this way until the end of the experiment (see \hyperlink{FIGURE5}{$Figure \cdot 5$, \mbox{Sub-Figures B - E)}}.